lmabe/FWADA-Model/README.md

-# Files associated with the FWADA model associated with the manuscript: TITLE (w/ link?)
+# Files associated with the FWADA model associated with the manuscript: "A cluster-based spatial analysis of recycling boundaries aligning anaerobic digestion infrastructure with food waste generation in California" (Mabe, Pace, Spang 2022)

 Food Waste Anaerobic Digestor Allocation (FWADA) model.
 These files show the R code used to develop the FWADA model.